falsovsky/idlerpg-site-ng/README.md

 ## QA Tools

-The skeleton does not come with any QA tooling by default, but does ship with configuration for each of:
+The site does not come with any QA tooling by default, but does ship with configuration for each of:

 - [phpcs](https://github.com/squizlabs/php_codesniffer)